menandmice/micetro_docs/guides/user-manual/ipam.rst

   See :ref:`admin-general`.

-Remove subnet from AD site
+Remove Subnet from AD Site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Select the subnet(s) in the :menuselection:`IPAM --> Networks` grid.